Lighten The Mood of Your Home With Flowers

 Who doesn't love flowers?
 Seriously, they just make us so so happy.

-We’ve seen a surge in the number of people buying flowers ‘just because’ and to brighten up their homes during this isolation and working from home (WFH) time.
+We’ve seen a surge in the number of people buying flowers ‘just because’ and to brighten up their homes during their home (and WFH) time.

 We’re encouraging people to be adventurous and explore lesser know varieties they may not be familiar with, some of the forgotten blooms such as zinnias, chrysanthemums and banksias.